kavinho/zombie-walker/README.md

 ## Install and run:

-Prerequisite is python 3.8.
+The only Prerequisite is python 3.8.
 Just make sure it is in path env variable.

 The following command installs python3 virtual env, then runs the application within that env.
 It assumes a file called boo.json has the input data in json format, and is in the same location as the start.sh file.
+Thia has been developed on OSX.

 ```
 ./start.sh